-Faculty members are a foundational element of graduate medical education - faculty members teach post-doctoral fellows how to contribute to care for patients.
+Faculty members are a foundational element of post-doctoral education - faculty members teach post-doctoral fellows how to contribute to care for patients.
 Faculty members provide an important bridge allowing post-doctoral fellows to grow and become prepared to provide clinical care, ensuring that patients receive the highest quality of care.
 They are role models for future generations of specialists by demonstrating compassion, commitment to excellence in teaching and patient care, professionalism, and a dedication to lifelong learning.
 Faculty members experience the pride and joy of fostering the growth and development of future colleagues.
-The care they provide is enhanced by the opportunity to teach.
-By employing a scholarly approach to patient care, faculty members, through the graduate medical education system, improve the health of the individual and the population.
+The care they provide is enhanced by the opportunity to teach and model exemplary behavior.
+By employing a scholarly approach to patient care, faculty members, through the post-doctoral education system, improve the health of the individual and the population.